-We have spent time over the past year listening to and learning from community members, donors, and grantees.
-We studied information about our region and The Foundation over the recent past.
-From that, we are excited to share a new vision for our community and the plan that is guiding our work.
+We are excited to share a new vision for our community and the plan that is guiding our work.
 In making our plan, we also revised our mission to describe The Foundation’s unique role in our community.

 To inspire, support, inform, listen to and collaborate with the people and organizations of Greater New Haven to build an ever more connected, inclusive, equitable and philanthropic community.

 A community of expanding opportunity in which all people share a sense of common destiny and have the support and connections needed to build successful lives.